 Lawyers for the UAW’s Retiree Medical Benefits Trust had requested a January 2015 trial on dueling interpretations of an agreement covering some Chrysler shares.
 Fiat sought a May 2014 trial in hopes of speeding up Chief Executive Officer Sergio Marchionne’s effort to use the case to set the value of the union’s 41.5 percent Chrysler stake.

-The union trust estimated the value of its stake in the automaker at $4.2 billion in July, when Marchionne valued the stake at $1.7 billion.
+The union trust estimated the value of its stake in the automaker at $4.2 billion in the Delaware case as Marchionne valued the stake at $1.7 billion.
+Those calculations were based on the price for the first set of Chrysler shares available for purchase by the Italian carmaker last year under the 2009 agreement and not market value.

 Fiat officials declined to comment on the 2014 trial date.
-Matt Wood, a spokesman for the union trust, didn’t immediately return a call for comment on the schedule.
-Richard Hilgert, an analyst with Morningstar Inc. (MORN:US) in Chicago, said the matter will most likely be resolved before the trial date.
+Matt Wood, a spokesman for the union trust, didn’t immediately return a call yesterday seeking comment on it.
+Richard Hilgert, an analyst with Morningstar Inc. (MORN:US) in Chicago, said the case will most likely be resolved before the trial date.

 “It makes more sense that these parties come together in a deal that has Fiat as 100 percent owner of Chrysler,” he said.
 “In the meantime, both sides will engage in brinkmanship to maneuver for leverage in the negotiation process.”